tex-tar/tex-tar/README.md

 - **Metric:** We use the F1-score to balance precision and recall, making it robust to the natural class imbalance in attributes like bold, italic, underline, and strikeout.
 - **Inference Pipeline:** At test time, each image goes through our two-stage pipeline (bbox detection → context-window generation → model prediction).
 The model’s per-word attribute outputs are compared against ground truth using the F1 metric to quantify recognition performance.

+# Download Dataset & Weights

+Model weights and the MMTAD testset can be downloaded from the [link]("https://zenodo.com).
+To get access to the full dataset, please contact [Dr. Ravi Kiran Sarvadevabhatla](mailto:ravi.kiran@iiit.ac.in.)

 # Citation
 Please use the following BibTeX entry for citation .
 ```bibtex